tafodinho/react-redux-bookstore/README.md

-# Bookstore
+# Movie CMS

-Bookstore CMS is an app that contains books.
-Users can add or remove books from the list.
-Each book contain information such as: Title, Category that the books belongs to, Percentage of completion, Chapter that the user is reading now.
+Movie CMS is an app that contains Movies.
+Users can add and remove movies from the list.
+Each movie contains information such as: Title, Category that the books belongs to, Percentage of completion, Episode that the user is watching now.

 Online preview: https://josh-react-bookstore.herokuapp.com/